 A simple ballpoint pen or a shard of broken glass is enough to pierce skin and an act as an edged weapon.
 A cup of scalding hot coffee or a hand full of tacks thrown at an opponent can make for an effective projectile weapon if the situation calls for it.
 Aim for the eyes.

 Anything that has a good bit of heft to it and can be swung can be effectively used as a bludgeoning tool when your life depends on it.
-With a knowledge of weapons and an understanding that there are no rules only the will to survive, the Krav Maga defender can walk naked into any room and still be armed to the teeth.
+With a knowledge of weapons and an understanding that there are no rules only the will to survive, the Krav Maga defender can walk with no weapons into any room and still be armed to the teeth.

 Watch an example of Krav Maga defenses against various types of weaponry.